Tianzishu/DCANet/README.md

 * **ISTDD** &nbsp;  download from [Google Drive](https://drive.google.com/file/d/13hhEwYHU19oxanXYf-wUpZ7JtiwY8LuT/view?usp=sharing) or [BaiduYun Drive](https://pan.baidu.com/s/1c35pADjPhkAcLwmU-u0RBA) with code `ojd4`.

+* To better visually demonstrate the role of each node in our model and the characteristics of the DCIM structure, we have trained a large number of models with all gradient values included (status set to Grad CAM).
+Therefore, the checkpoint of the Grad CAM version of the model is relatively large.

 ## 🔥 Model Zoo
 ![outline](all_model.png)
 | **Model**  | **chekcpoint**  **(NUDT-SIRST)**   | **chekcpoint**  **(NUAA-SIRST)** |**chekcpoint** **(IRSTD-1K)** |**chekcpoint** **(ISTDD)** |**status** |